1991 Chevrolet Corsica Repair and Maintenance

 The torque converter clutch can stick "on" after extended freeway driving causing the engine to stall when coming to a stop.
 Our technicians tell us when this occurs, the engine usually will restart and stall when put into gear.
 After allowing about twenty minutes for the engine and transmission to cool down, the engine will start and the transmission will operate normally.
 Replacing the torque converter clutch solenoid, transmission filter, and fluid will generally correct this issue.

-1991 Chevrolet Corsica Recalls (Recent)
+1991 Chevrolet Corsica Questions

-1991 Chevrolet Corsica Questions and Answers
+1991 Chevrolet Corsica Recalls

 1991 Chevrolet Corsica Reviews